censoredplanet/censoredplanet-analysis/docs/merged_reduced_scans_table.md

 ### Outcome Classes

-Basic outcomes represent simplest types of errors, as well as the `success` case (no error detected).
+Basic outcomes represent simplest types of errors, as well as the `match` case (no error detected).

 Protocol errors are similar but not identical to the Network Error Logging standard's [Predefined Network Error Types](https://www.w3.org/TR/network-error-logging/#predefined-network-error-types).
 These errors may represent normal network failures and noise, but they may also expose interference by a middlebox to disrupt a connection.
 For example China and Iran are both known to use [TCP Reset Attacks](https://en.wikipedia.org/wiki/TCP_reset_attack) as a censorship method.